 2) Credit Card Payment can be made here.
 A 3% non-refundable credit card service fee needs to be added to your total.

-Crossroads (Mark and Ruthie Stoscher, Erseka, Albania) includes a flourishing church, Torchbearers Bible School, Summer Camps for nearly two thousand at-risk and disabled youth from all over Albania, the Foleza program for at-risk children in the local community, and the House of Hope residential program for ten children who live with the Stoschers.
-A donation to the Stoschers will support these programs.
+Crossroads (Mark Stoscher, Erseka, Albania) includes a flourishing church, Torchbearers Bible School, Summer Camps for nearly two thousand at-risk and disabled youth from all over Albania, the Foleza program for at-risk children in the local community, and the House of Hope residential program for ten children who live with the Stoschers.
+A donation to the Stoscher family will support all of these programs.

 GAIA works in impoverished Malawian villages, to provide basic health services in communities affected by HIV, AIDS, TB, and malaria.
-Covid response teams operating from GAIA’s Mobile Health Clinics educate rural communities on hygiene, social distancing, and other pandemic prevention steps.
 Donations to GAIA will be used toward community health programs including HIV testing and education, nursing education, and mobile health clinics.
 To learn more about GAIA on their website click here.

 In times of disaster, MAF’s large fleet of planes and helicopters transport aid workers, medical teams, missionaries, food, and supplies to some of the hardest hit and remotest areas of the world.
-Their work was needed more than ever as Covid spread in the world.
-Donations to MAF will be dedicated to MAF’s “Medical Assistance and Health Care Fund”.
+Donations to MAF will be dedicated to where MAF needs it most.
 To learn more about MAF on their website click here.

-Street Church provides hot meals and hope to many who are living on the street in Redwood City, Menlo Park, and Palo Alto.
+Five nights a week Street Life Ministries provides hot meals and hope to many who are living on the streets in Redwood City, Menlo Park, and Palo Alto.
 They also provide clothing, sleeping bags, and most of all, love.
-Street Church works to get people off the street and into rehabilitation and permanent housing.
-Street Church uses donations for needed items such as sleeping bags, socks, underwear, warm gloves, and healthy meals.
-To learn more about Street Live Ministry on their website click here.
+Street Life Ministries works to get people off the street and into rehabilitation and permanent housing.
+To support the unhoused, donations will be used for sleeping bags, socks, underwear, warm gloves, and healthy meals.
+To learn more about Street Life Ministries on their website click here.